findy-network/findy-network.github.io/content/en/blog/apple-mdl/index.md

 title: "I want mDL!"
 linkTitle: "I want mDL!"
 description: "
-As a tech nerd, these last couple of years have been most frustrating.
+As a tech nerd, these last few years have been most frustrating.
 A similar situation was when I couldn’t do my taxes with the government’s digital service.
 I was a part-time freelancer.
 They have fixed that since then.
-But now, as a regular Finn, I cannot use my mobile devices to authenticate myself in face-to-face situations.
-I want my color TV!
+But now, as a regular Finn, I cannot use my mobile devices to authenticate myself in face-to-face situations—I want my color TV!
 "
 author: Harri Lainio
 resources: